Puppy 101: How to Introduce Your New Puppy to Other Pets

 • Growling: it’s communication, not always aggression

-Pro Tip: Try short structured activities together, like joint training or side-by-side leash walks.
-Shared structure helps build comfort faster than off-leash chaos.
+💡 Pro Tip: Try short, structured activities like joint training sessions or side-by-side leash walks.
+Shared routines help build comfort faster than off-leash chaos.

 🐈 Introducing Puppies to Cats